RobotecAI/rai/docs/demos/agriculture.md

 - The tractor performs the action and the demo continues.

 For more details on configuring RAI for specific robots, refer to the [RAI documentation](../create_robots_whoami.md).

+> [!TIP]
+> If you are having trouble running the binary, you can build it from source [here](https://github.com/RobotecAI/rai-agriculture-demo).